-The Arts & Business Council of Chicago’s services to arts organizations include management consulting, educational labs, and board member training and matching.
-These programs are built to help Chicago-area arts nonprofits improve managerial and organizational capability.
+The Arts & Business Council of Chicago’s services to arts organizations include management consulting; board member training and matching; and professional learning.
+These programs are built to help Chicago-area arts nonprofits improve managerial and organizational capacity.

-To participate in our programs, which include Business Volunteers for the Arts and On BOARD (see below for more info), you must be an active client of the Arts & Business Council of Chicago (A&BC).
-We require that you be a registered 501c3 nonprofit organization in good standing with the IRS to begin the application process.
+To participate in our programs, which include Business Volunteers for the Arts (BVA) and On BOARD (see below for more info), you must be an active client of the Arts & Business Council of Chicago (A&BC).
+We require that you be a registered 501(c)3 nonprofit organization in good standing with the IRS to begin the application process.
 A&BC also supports the work of organizations, groups, or projects with a fiscal sponsor that is a registered 501(c)3 nonprofit organization in good standing with the IRS.
 Additional participation criteria may apply to specific programs.

 The first step is to complete our New Client Application.
-Once you submit your application, A&BC will contact you to schedule your free consultation.
+Once you submit your application, A&BC will contact you to schedule your free intake consultation.
 This first meeting helps us better understand your needs and build a solution for you.

 If you haven’t participated in our programs in 3 or more years, you will need to resubmit a New Client Application and come in for a consultation.